 It is not abnormal at all.
 In fact, its completely normal and you will especially notice it after you’ve had a tough exercise session.

 Right after your period ends, you may notice a brown discharge.
 Worry not, it is also normal vaginal discharge.
 It’s just your body’s way of clearing out your uterus after your period.

-In addition, if you’ve had unprotected sex and you notice a brown or bloody vaginal discharge it could indicate a pregnancy.
+In addition, if you’ve had unprotected sex and you notice a brown or bloody vaginal discharge it could indicate pregnancy.
 Alternatively, heavy spotting can also indicate a miscarriage.
 Either way, you must rush to a doctor to get a proper checkup.

-In postmenopausal women this may be a sign of cervical cancer.
+In postmenopausal women, this may be a sign of cervical cancer.
 A routine pap smear or a pelvic examination can clear that doubt.

 A yellow discharge can potentially mean an infection.
-Usually this type of discharge is thick and if it smells foul, it is a clear indication of an infection of the vagina.
+Usually, this type of discharge is thick and if it smells foul, it is a clear indication of an infection of the vagina.

 It can also potentially indicate trichomoniasis, which is a sexually transmitted infection.
-You should note that while most women suffering from chlamydia or gonorrhea do not show any symptoms, a yellow discharge is an indication.
+You should note that while most women suffering from chlamydia or gonorrhoea do not show any symptoms, a yellow discharge is an indication.
 So keep an eye on this type of vaginal discharge as it is not normal.

-Such type of a vaginal discharge is abnormal and usually a sign of a serious internal infection.
+Such type of vaginal discharge is abnormal and usually a sign of a serious internal infection.
 If it is accompanied by foul smell, it is also indicative of trichomoniasis.